On the basis of

 • 8 laboratory assignments must be completed and approved to be allowed to write the exam.

-• A report and journal for a selected laboratory task must be written and approved to be allowed to write the exam.
+• A report for a selected laboratory task must be written and approved to be allowed to write the exam.

 • Idélab 24: The student must have participated in a 24 hour innovation program, Idélab-24, which includes interdisciplinary teamwork.

 More detailed information will be given at the beginning of the term.

 Textbook: "Electronic Devices" by Thomas L. Floyd, Prentice Hall, Edition 9.

 Various additional material in the form of compendia.

 Parts of ELE3321 Elektronikk 2 og Lineær Systemteori